Product Management Tips for Product Managers by Gopal Shenoy

 Brilliant !!
 I meet so many people during customer visits, user conferences and other industry conferences.
 I collect business cards from many people and in many cases I have follow up actions that I need to take.
 Or in other cases, I want to jot down topics that I have discussed.
 This is exactly what Alan has done on the back of his business card and in a very professional way.
 No more messy notes that I leave on the card or elsewhere.
 I will admit that I don’t know if this is Alan’s original idea or not, but this is the first time I am seeing this and hence I have to give some credit to Alan for it.

-3 Responses to “Business Card Innovation”
+5 thoughts on “Business Card Innovation”

-Hi Gopal,
+2. Hi Gopal,

 Thank you.
 We are always standing on the shoulders of others one way or another.
 The idea was not original to me.
 I passed the acknowledgement back another step in a note on my blog.